tesnos/kezplez-nx/README.md

+# This project no longer serves any practical purpose to end-users and has been superseded by Lockpick_RCM
 # kezplez-nx
 ### Now with 100% more keys!!
 ## The "easiest" way to get all 80+ Nintendo Switch keys to use with hactool!